Look Beneath the Surface: Exploiting Fundamental Symmetry for Sample-Efficient Offline RL: Experiments

 The results demonstrate that TDM representation achieves the best performance in all small-dataset experiments.
 By comparing ``TSRL-no-A'' and ``TDM-no-ODE'' with ``AE-rep'' and ``AE-fwd-rep'', we can see that the bi-directional design and the T-symmetry regularization are crucial for performance improvement.
 Moreover, we find ``TSRL-no-A'' consistently achieves better performance and lower variance as compared to ``TDM-no-ODE'', further confirming the benefit of incorporating ODE structure in producing a well-behaved representation for downstream tasks under small datasets.

 \textbf{Evaluation on data augmentation.}\quad We evaluate the impact of the proposed T-symmetry consistent latent space data augmentation in Figure~\ref{fig:ablation_aug}.
 The results show that our proposed data augmentation scheme can help speed up convergence and reduce variance.
 Compared with less principled data augmentation methods such as adding zero-mean Gaussian noises as in S4RL~\cite{sinha2022s4rl}, our method offers much better performance improvement.
 As shown in Figure~\ref{fig:ablation_aug}, blindly adding random perturbations could suffer from performance degradation over the course of training, while TSRL with T-symmetry consistent data augmentation enjoys better training robustness.
+Additional comparative experiments on the proposed data augmentation method can be found in Table~\ref{table:aug_res} of Appendix~\ref{add_res}.

 \textbf{Additional ablations.}\quad We also investigate the joint impact of the three design components in TSRL, including T-symmetry regularized representation and policy constraints, as well as the T-symmetry consistent latent space data augmentation.
 We include TD3+BC for comparison, as it can be perceived as a vanilla version of TSRL without the previous three components.
 Moreover, the variant of TSRL with only the latent representation removed is not evaluated, as the latent space data augmentation also depends on the representation provided by TDM.
 Figure \ref{fig:ablation} presents the performance of all variants of TSRL on the 10k Halfcheetah medium and medium-expert datasets.
 As expected, it is observed that T-symmetry regularized representation and policy constraints jointly play a critical role in maintaining the performance of TSRL.
 As discussed previously, adding T-symmetry consistent latent space data augmentation also shows a positive impact on performance.
 Furthermore, it is observed that TD3+BC suffers from over-fitting on small datasets as its performance drops significantly with the increase of training steps, especially in the 10k Halfcheetah-medium dataset, while this phenomenon is not observed in TSRL.
 Nevertheless, the complete TSRL achieves the best performance in both tasks.